Unlocking Perl’s Power: A Deep Dive into the Map Function

 1 4 9 16 25

-: transforming data by applying a defined operation to each element.
+This simple example demonstrates the core functionality of map: transforming data by applying a defined operation to each element.

 Beyond Simple Transformations: Unlocking map’s Potential

-While the basic example showcases the fundamental concept of map
+While the basic example showcases the fundamental concept of map, its capabilities extend far beyond simple mathematical operations. map can be used to:

 -